 - Do not limit yourselves to cabbage, carrots, and edamame.
 This is a great time to use up leftover sturdy vegetables like sprouts, napa cabbage, bok choy, red cabbage, mushrooms, etc.

-- If you would like to use meat to these potstickers, brown ground meat (like chicken, turkey, or pork) before adding in vegetables and then proceed with recipe.
+- If you would like to use meat to these potstickers, brown ground meat (like chicken, turkey, or pork) before adding in vegetables and then proceed with the recipe.

 - I like to use edamame in these potstickers to add a boost of protein.
 You could also saute firm tofu cubes and add those to the vegetable filling.

-- If you don’t have fresh ginger for the filling, do not substitute it for ground ginger.
+- If you don't have fresh ginger for the filling, do not substitute it for ground ginger.
 Just omit the ginger entirely.

 - If you are using full sodium soy sauce, you may want to cut back on the amount in the filling to prevent these potstickers from being too salty.

-- You can find wonton wrapper in the produce section of most grocery stores.
+- You can find wonton wrappers in the produce section of most grocery stores.

-- I recommend coconut oil or avocado oil for sauteing the vegetables in as it can withstand high heat.
+- I recommend coconut oil or avocado oil for sauteing the vegetables as it can withstand high heat.
 Peanut oil also works.